awsdocs/aws-powershell-user-guide/doc_source/pstools-welcome.rst

 |IAMlong| (|IAM|) infrastructure; you can use the tools with |IAM| user credentials, temporary
 security tokens, and |IAM| roles.

-The |TWPlong| support the same set of services and regions as supported by the SDK.
+The |TWPlong| support the same set of services and regions that are supported by the SDK.

 How to Use this Guide